mezcel/jq-tput-terminal/README.md

 - Daily Mass Readings (scraped from usccb.org)
 - Chant Soundtrack ( Ogg Audio provided by [wikimedia.org](https://commons.wikimedia.org) / [archive.org](archive.org) )

+### About:

+This is a CLI GUI App.
+This App uses a slimmed down .json db which was ported from [electron-container](https://github.com/mezcel/electron-container).

 Recommended Use Cases:

 - "Busy Persons Retreat"